blin17/brianlin.net/README.md

-personal website w/ automatic conversion for markdown
+personal website with automatic conversion for markdown

 -- config.js change port if needed
 -80 for server